pmorie/node-documentation/README.writing_cartridges.md

 * `--version=<version>`: Selects which version of cartridge to install.
 If no version is provided, the default from `mainfest.yml` will be installed.
+* `--homedir` provides the parent directory where your cartridge is installed.
+If no homedir is provided, the default is OPENSHIFT_HOMEDIR.

-##### Summary
+##### Description

 The `setup` script is responsible for creating and/or configuring the files that were copied from the cartridge repository into the gear's directory.
-The `manifest.yaml` file is used by the system to create the environment within which the setup command will run.
+The `manifest.yaml` file is used by OpenShift to create the environment within which the setup command will run.

 Lock context: `unlocked`